GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/examples.rst

      </layers>
    </gwcConfiguration>

 .. note:: The reference to the gridset EPSG:4326 may be a bit mysterious.
 It is one of only two gridsets (the other being EPSG:900913) that is automatically defined inside GeoWebCache.
 Other gridsets will need to be manually configured.
-(Learn more about :ref:`concepts.gridsets` and :ref:`configuration.gridsets`.)
+(Learn more about :ref:`concepts.gridsets` and :ref:`configuration.layers.gridsets`.)